lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 This specification is the work of a design team created by the chairs of the LAMPS working group.
-The following persons, in no specific order, contributed to the work: Richard Kettlewell, Chris Trufan, Bruno Couillard, Jean-Pierre Fiset, Sander Temme, Jethro Beekman, Zsolt Rózsahegyi, Ferenc Pető, Mike Agrenius Kushner, Tomas Gustavsson, Dieter Bong, Christopher Meyer, Michael StJohns, Carl Wallace, Michael Richardson, Tomofumi Okubo, Olivier Couillard, John Gray, Eric Amador, Johnson Darren, Herman Slatman, Tiru Reddy, Corey Bonnell, Argenius Kushner, James Hagborg, A.J.
-Stein, John Kemp, Ned Smith.
+The following persons, in no specific order, contributed to the work directly, participated in design team meetings, or provided review of the document.

+Richard Kettlewell, Chris Trufan, Bruno Couillard, Jean-Pierre Fiset, Sander Temme, Jethro Beekman, Zsolt Rózsahegyi, Ferenc Pető, Mike Agrenius Kushner, Tomas Gustavsson, Dieter Bong, Christopher Meyer, Carl Wallace, Michael Richardson, Tomofumi Okubo, Olivier
+Couillard, John Gray, Eric Amador, Darren Johnson, Herman Slatman, Tiru Reddy, James Hagborg, A.J.
+Stein, John Kemp, Daniel Migault and Russ Housley.

 We would like to specifically thank Mike StJohns for his work on an earlier version of this draft.